 Meridian Review: Ontario’s Largest Credit Union vs the Big Banks

-I don’t often have an opportunity to write a credit union review.
-The reason for this is that most credit unions tend to be quite small, and as such, serve a relatively small client base within a very defined (and smallish) geographical area.
+I don’t often write reviews on credit unions, perhaps for obvious reasons.
+Most credit unions tend to be quite small and, as such, serve a relatively small client base within a very defined geographical area.
 In short, it doesn’t work all that well for a personal finance website with a Canada-wide audience.
-Meridian Credit Union is an exception, however.
+Meridian Credit Union, however, is an exception.

-While Meridian’s brick-and-mortar locations are exclusive to the province of Ontario, Meridian is a big financial institution.
-The largest credit union in Ontario, and the 3rd largest in Canada, Meridian serves almost 350,000 members, with assets under management of more than $21 billion.
-Not only that, but Meridian has established a solid foothold in the online banking space through its subsidiary, motusbank.
-Because of this, with some limitations, Meridian products and services are available to most Canadians, either through its Ontario branch network, or online, via mostusbank.
+Meridian is Ontario’s largest credit union and the 3rd largest in Canada.
+They serve more than 350,000 members with assets under management of more than $28 billion.
+Meridian has also established a solid foothold in Canadian online banking through its subsidiary, Motusbank.
+As a result, with a few exceptions, many Meridian products and services are available across Canada, either through its Ontario branch network or online via Motusbank.

 Meridian Credit Union Personal Banking

-This no-frills chequing does not charge a monthly fee.
-But while each transaction is $1, if you maintain a $2000 balance throughout the month, it becomes a no-fee account with unlimited transactions.
-If you don’t maintain the balance, but only use the account a handful of times, then your fees will still be minimal.
+There is no monthly fee for this no-frills chequing account.
+But while each transaction is $1, the fees are waived if you maintain a $2000 balance throughout the month.
+That includes 4 FREE monthly Interac e-Transfers, normally $1.50 If you don’t maintain the balance but only use the account a handful of times, your fees will still be minimal.

 While most financial institutions offer accounts for seniors, fewer and fewer are making them no-fee accounts.
-Many of the big banks simply offer a discount or partial rebate for anyone over 60.
-Not only does Meridian offer free, unlimited banking for seniors, but they also provide 1 free cheque order per year, as well as free certified cheques and monthly statements, among other benefits.
+Many big banks simply offer a discount or partial rebate for anyone over 60.
+Meridian offers unlimited free transactions for seniors and provides one free cheque order per year, free certified cheques, and monthly statements, among other benefits.

-Good To Grow is the name of the Meridian high-interest savings account, and like similar accounts offered by other financial institutions, it comes with unlimited free transactions, and a competitive interest rate (currently 1.3%).
-This account can be opened as a regular savings account, as well as a TFSA, RRSP, or RRIF account.
+Meridian’s high-interest savings account boasts unlimited free transactions and a competitive interest rate (currently 2.50%).
+This account can be opened as a regular savings account and a TFSA, RRSP, or RRIF account.

 Meridian Credit Union Mortgages

-- Increase your monthly principal and interest payments by as much as 20% without incurring a penalty.
+- Increase your monthly principal and interest payments by as much as 20% without penalty.